 4. Catch The Sunset At Carraccitos

-The only bad thing you can say about Sayulita is that there is no sunset.
+The only bad thing you can say about Sayulita is that there is no sunset for parts of the year.
 It’s blocked by one of the small rocky mountains to the west.
-Go for a nice hike through the jungle down to Playa Carracitos and you escape all the people in Sayulita.
+Go for a nice hike through the jungle down to Playa Carracitos and you “escape” from Sayulita.
 It’s a great spot to spend a peaceful day and catch the sunset.
-That said, the afternoon glow and golden hour on the main beach is just sublime.
+The afternoon glow and golden hour on the main beach is just sublime.
 It’s my favorite time of day.